manu-mannattil/scripts/README.md

     a PDF file; [pdfsed](pdfsed) is a script that lets you edit PDF files using sed.

+-   [photorename](photorename) is a script to canonicalize and rename media files based on their creation date.

 -   [plmgr](plmgr) is a media player agnostic M3U playlist manager.
 Its only purpose is to add/delete the currently playing track to/from a playlist file.